alexnavarro/forecast/README.md

 Improvements
 ------------

-The project was very simple to apply the DAO Pattern, only a few queries are made, but it could be done.
+The project was very simple to apply the DAO Pattern, only a few queries are made, but it could be done in case to keep readability.
 The most important refactoring that could be applied would be [RxJava](https://github.com/ReactiveX/RxJava), although \n the available time was short.

 Another nice improvement could be using support data binding api.

+Definitely, tests should be done.

 ##Build
 ------------------